How to report marine pollution incidents, the response to an incident and how to get approval to use an oil spill treatment product.

 - Cefas - advise on the likely impact of the pollution

-- Natural England or Countryside Council for Wales - these provide advice on whether the local area is environmentally protected or sensitive (in cases where the pollution is within 12 nautical miles of land)
+- Natural England - these provide advice on whether the local area is environmentally protected or sensitive (in cases where the pollution is within 12 nautical miles of land)

 - the Joint Nature Conservation Committee - this advises on whether the local area is environmentally protected or sensitive (in cases where the pollution is more than 12 nautical miles of land)